zanuka/bionik/README.md

-# basic admin
+# badmin

-Basically, an admin app scaffold.
+an adventure in basic admin...